frnmst/mcmc-comparisons/README.md

 done
 ```

-The `plot_comparison.py` script sorts the data internally.
+The `plot_comparison.py` script sorts the data internally, so if you use the
+provided plot script there is not need to sort the file by hand.

 ### An alternative to GNU Parallel